Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Representations of unavoidable minors

-By claims 1, 2, 3, and 7, none of entries given in terms of $a$, $b$, or $d$ are zero.
-Hence after column scaling and appending a fourth row obtained by negating the sum of rows 2 and 3, $TA$ is a lift matrix particular to $(2C_3, \Bb)$, as required.
+\end{linenomath} By claims 1, 2, 3, and 7, none of $b$, $b-1$, $a-b$, nor $b-d$ is zero.
+By scaling columns so that all nonzero entries in rows 2 and 3 are $\pm 1$ (and appending a fourth row obtained by negating the sum of rows 2 and 3 if desired), we obtain a canonical lift matrix particular to $(2C_3, \Bb)$.
+Thus $A$ is projectively equivalent to a canonical lift matrix particular to $(2C_3, \Bb)$ if and only if $b = c$. \end{proof}